Metre (music): Compound metre

 Although 3/4 and 6/8 are not to be confused, they use bars of the same length, so it is easy to "slip" between them just by shifting the location of the accents.
 This interpretational switch has been exploited, for example, by Leonard Bernstein, in the song "America":

 Compound metre divided into three parts could theoretically be transcribed into musically equivalent simple metre using triplets.
 Likewise, simple metre can be shown in compound through duples.
-In practice, however, this is rarely done because it disrupts conducting patterns when the tempo changes.
 When conducting in 6/8, conductors typically provide two beats per bar; however, all six beats may be performed when the tempo is very slow.

 Compound time is associated with "lilting" and dancelike qualities.
 Folk dances often use compound time.
 Many Baroque dances are often in compound time: some gigues, the courante, and sometimes the passepied and the siciliana.

 Metre in song

 The concept of metre in music derives in large part from the poetic metre of song and includes not only the basic rhythm of the foot, pulse-group or figure used but also the rhythmic or formal arrangement of such figures into musical phrases (lines, couplets) and of such phrases into melodies, passages or sections (stanzas, verses) to give what Holst (1963) calls "the time pattern of any song".

 Traditional and popular songs may draw heavily upon a limited range of metres, leading to interchangeability of melodies.
 Early hymnals commonly did not include musical notation but simply texts that could be sung to any tune known by the singers that had a matching metre.
 For example, The Blind Boys of Alabama rendered the hymn "Amazing Grace" to the setting of The Animals' version of the folk song "The House of the Rising Sun".
 This is possible because the texts share a popular basic four-line (quatrain) verse-form called ballad metre or, in hymnals, common metre, the four lines having a syllable-count of 8–6–8–6 (Hymns Ancient and Modern Revised), the rhyme-scheme usually following suit: ABAB.
 There is generally a pause in the melody in a cadence at the end of the shorter lines so that the underlying musical metre is 8–8–8–8 beats, the cadences dividing this musically into two symmetrical "normal" phrases of four bars each.